impress-org/give-receipt-attachments/readme.txt

 == Screenshots ==

-1. The Attachment Title and Link displayed on the Give Donation Confirmation page.
+1. The Attachment Title and Link displayed on the GiveWP Donation Confirmation page.
-2. The Attachment link displayed inside the Give Donation Receipt Email.
+2. The Attachment link displayed inside the GiveWP Donation Receipt Email.
 3. Adding the Attachment link to your donation receipt email requires adding the {attachmenturl} email tag.
-4. The settings for Give Receipt Attachments that are displayed at the bottom of each Give form edit screen.
+4. The settings for GiveWP Receipt Attachments that are displayed at the bottom of each GiveWP form edit screen.

 == Changelog ==

 = 1.1 =
-* Added compatibility with Give 1.8's new Metabox UI
+* Added compatibility with GiveWP 1.8's new Metabox UI
 * Added a setting to toggle showing the download on the donation confirmation page or not.
 * Added proper textdomain loader and POT, PO, and MO files.